canonical/ubuntu.com/templates/kubernetes/docs/certs-and-trust.md

 In order to provide for two-way security, some services require that clients identify themselves via a [client certificate][].
-These are more or less the same as server certificates, but are presented by a client to the service they are connecting to so that the service can validate that client's identity.
+These are more or less the same as server certificates but are presented by a client to the service they are connecting to so that the service can validate that client's identity.
 Client certificates can _only_ be used to identify a client and will be rejected by clients if presented by a service they are connecting to.